ADAH-EviDENce/evidence/README.md

 ### Add additional users

-If the existing user is not enough, you can add a new user to the frontend with the following command:
-(you can choose your own username by replacing `mynewusername` value in command)
+If the existing user is not enough, you can add a new user to the frontend with the following command (you can choose your own username by replacing `mynewusername` value in the command below):

 ```shell
 export EXPERIMENT=getuigenverhalen